 Same words.
 Better story.

-It’s not just the words, it’s what you do with them.
-The best stories rarely start where you think, and the work I create is built on that truth.
-Every subject has a human angle worth uncovering, and I’m good at finding it.
+It’s not the words, it’s what you do with them.
+The best stories have a human angle worth uncovering, and I’m good at finding it.

 I shape stories.